simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

    to convert it to a `Stream` and `Future`, the two later methods only exist for backwards compatibility.
 When this flag is enabled, moor won't write them at all.
 This will be the only option in moor 3.0
+* `skip_verification_code`: Generated tables contain a significant chunk of code to verify integrity of inserted data and report detailed errors when the integrity is violated.
+If you're only using inserts with SQL, or don't need this functionality, enabling this flag can help to reduce the amount generated code.